 Barley net blotch and leaf scald cause serious problems in the study areas during the production season.
 The experiment result showed that fungicide-treated plots showed a significant difference compared to the control treatments in all variables.
 Evidence obtained from the verification trial showed that Rescue 430SC at the rate of 0.5 lit/ha with 250 liters of water acted significantly at a 5% probability level in managing barley net blotch and consequently increased grain yield of barley as compared to the standard check (Natura 250 SC), Pajaro 420SC, and unsprayed checks across tested locations.

 Considering the present investigation, it is concluded that Rescue 430SC was found to be the best by minimizing barley net blotch and leaf scald in all experimental locations.
 During the growing periods, no foliar toxic effect was observed from the effect of any tested fungicides.
 Generally, results showed that Rescue 430SC, at the manufacturer's recommendation, was highly effective in controlling barley net blotch and leaf scald diseases of the barley.
-Therefore, rescue 430SC was found highly effective for the barley net blotch and leaf scald diseases on barley, and therefore it is recommended for registration for the management of the barley net blotch and leaf scald diseases of the barley
+Therefore, rescue 430SC was found highly effective for the barley net blotch and leaf scald diseases on barley, and therefore it is recommended for registration for the management of the barley net blotch and leaf scald diseases of the barley.

 REFERENCES